emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ![alt text](https://github.com/emilianoangieri/AWS-Documentation/blob/master/AWS-Architecture_public_private_subnets/img/19.Create_subnet_final_status.PNG)

+The next step is create the two Routing Table that will made the subnet public or private.

 Before create the route table for private subnet we need to create the two NAT gateway.

 ### Create NAT Gateway